SwissDataScienceCenter/renku/docs/how-to-guides/session-customizing.rst

   :alt: Project session settings

-If no default value is defined for a resource at the project level, the session will likely use the default for the RenkuLab platform.
+If no default value is defined for a resource at the project level, the session will likely use the default for the RenkuLab instance.
 Picking a specific value is helpful if you know the project requires more resources than the standard.
 Mind that users can always manually select different values when starting a session if they want to, even if you set a default.